EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Data Collection

 \subsection{Claim Annotation}

-Given a set of evidence documents, we initially require annotators to write the SUPPORTS claim first, and then create the corresponding REFUTES claim and NOT ENOUGH INFO claim via modifying some information in the SUPPORTS claim.
-In this way, we obtain three claims with different labels for a set of 2 or 3 golden documents, where the number of documents is equal to the hops of information involving in claims.
-Note that for conciseness, we use the name \emph{SUPPORTS, REFUTES, and NOT ENOUGH INFO claim} to denote the claim with the specific label.
-In the following parts, we demonstrate the annotation of claim in each class in detail, respectively.
+Given a set of evidence documents, we initially require annotators to write the SUPPORTS claim first, and then create the corresponding REFUTES claim and NOT ENOUGH INFO claim by modifying the SUPPORTS claim.
+By doing so, we obtain three distinct claims, each labeled differently.
+These claims are based on a set of 2 or 3 golden documents, where the number of documents corresponds to the information hops involved in the claims.
+For brevity, we refer to these claims as \textbf{SUPPORTS}, \textbf{REFUTES}, and \textbf{NOT ENOUGH INFO} claims.

-\textbf{SUPPORTS Claim Creation.} The claim in this class is required to contain related information in golden documents, which are connected with hyperlinks.
-Specifically, annotators should replace the phrase in the first document with its description in the document where the phrase is hyperlinked, and this forms a 2-hop claim.
-Similarly, if there are 3 documents, such operation would be repeated to substitute the phrases in the second document by utilizing the third, hyperlinked document, finally obtaining a 3-hop claim.
+\textbf{SUPPORTS Claim Creation.} In this class, claims must incorporate information from related golden documents, which are interconnected via hyperlinks.
+Annotators replace phrases in the initial document with their corresponding descriptions from hyperlinked documents, creating a 2-hop claim.
+Similarly, if there are three documents, this process is iterated to form a 3-hop claim.
 For instance, consider the following example: the Wikipedia article for "Bohemian Rhapsody" states that \emph{Bohemian Rhapsody" is a song by the British rock band Oucen.
 It was written by Freddie Mercury for the band's 1975 album Night at the Opera}.
 Correspondingly, the Wikipedia page for "A Night at the Opera" further elucidates that \emph{A Night at the Opera is the fourth studio album by the British rock band Queen, released on 21 November 1975 by \ldots}.
 In this context, the generated claim would read as follows: \emph{"Bohemian Rhapsody" is a song by the British rock band Queen for their1975 music album that was released on 21 November 1975.}

+\textbf{REFUTES Claim Creation.} To generate contradictory REFUTES claims, we follow a process of modifying SUPPORTS claims.
+Similar to previous fact-checking datasets \citep{jiang_hover_2020}, we utilize several mutation methods to ensure dataset diversity.
+These methods include: